Christian-Skilar/SolHunt-DAO/README.md

-# SolHunt-DAO
+# Wall of Gains

-a website for the crypto/NFT group SolHunt that i am a founder of
+a website for the crypto/NFT group Wall of Gains that i am a founder of